 Demat is simply an account that allows you to hold your shares in an electronic format.
-A demat account converts the physical shares into an electronic form, therefore dematerializing it.
-On opening a demat account, you will be given a demat account number to be able to electronically settle your trades.
-The workings of a demat account is very similar to that of a bank account where you keep your money with the option to deposit and withdraw.
-In your demat account too, the securities are held and accordingly debited and credited.
-You do not need to have any shares to open a demat account; In fact, you can even have zero balance in your account.
+A Demat account converts the physical shares into an electronic form, therefore dematerializing them.
+On opening a Demat account, you will be given a Demat account number to be able to electronically settle your trades.
+The workings of a Demat account is very similar to that of a bank account where you keep your money with the option to deposit and withdraw.
+In your Demat account too, the securities are held and accordingly debited and credited.
+You do not need to have any shares to open a Demat account; In fact, you can even have zero balance in your account.

 To conduct your stock trading activities you require a trading account.
 This is because when a company lists its shares in the stock market you can trade the same on an electronic system through a special account known as a trading account.
-You can get such an account by registering with a firm or a stock broker.
-With this account you are assigned a unique trading ID which grants you access to conduct trading transactions.
+You can get such an account by registering with a firm or a stockbroker.
+With this account, you are assigned a unique trading ID which grants you access to conduct trading transactions.

 The following are the main areas where a Demat and a Trading Account differ:

-A demat account, on the other hand, allows investors to keep their financial instruments in an electronic format.
+One major difference between the two accounts pertains to the functions each performs.
+A trading account is used for the buying and selling of securities by means of it getting debited from your Demat account and sold in the market.
+A Demat account, on the other hand, allows investors to keep their financial instruments in an electronic format.
 This also works in a way where you can change your electronic format securities into physical form as well.

-Demat account is the place where the shares and securities that you buy from the market are stored.
-Unlike a trading account that functions like a current bank account, a demat account works like a saving account.
+A trading account functions in the same way as your current bank account would; it, in fact, links up to your Demat and your bank account.
+It works to sell your shares in the market by withdrawing them from your Demat account.
+A Demat account is a place where the shares and securities that you buy from the market are stored.
+Unlike a trading account that functions like a current bank account, a Demat account works like a saving account.

-c.
-The role of the two accountsBoth these accounts, as different as they may be, are crucial for any trading in the share markets.
+Both these accounts, as different as they may be, are crucial for any trading in the share markets.
 When, as an investor, you buy the shares of any company, you use the trading account to do so.
-The money is debited from your bank account and the shares are reflected in your demat account where they are also credited.
+The money is debited from your bank account and the shares are reflected in your Demat account where they are also credited.

 You can open a Demat Account following these simple steps:

-Step 1: Get in touch with an agent of depository or a depository participant to fill the form required for opening a demat account.
-You may access the list of depository participants (DP) on websites of depositories like the Central Depository Services (India) Ltd and National Securities Depository Ltd
+Step 1: Get in touch with an agent of depository or a depository participant to fill the form required for opening a Demat account.
+You may access the list of depository participants (DP) on websites of depositories like the Central Depository Services (India) Ltd and National Securities Depository Ltd.

-Step 2: Fill the account opening form with copies and documents of ID and address proof
+Step 2: Fill the account opening form with copies and documents of ID and address proof.

 Step 3: Sign an agreement with the DP that outlines the details of your rights and duties as an investor and DP.
-Remember that you have the right to receive a copy of the agreement and the schedule of related charges for your reference
+Remember that you have the right to receive a copy of the. agreement and the schedule of related charges for your reference.

-Step 4: The DP will open your account and give you a demat account number, also known as Beneficial Owner Identification Number
+Step 4: The DP will open your account and give you a Demat account number, also known as Beneficial Owner Identification Number

 Opening a Trading Account is made simple in the form of the following process:

-Step 1: Begin with selecting a Broker or a firm
+Step 1: Begin with selecting a broker or a firm.

-Step 2: Make sure to make a comparative study of the brokerage rates and the services included
+Step 2: Make sure to make a comparative study of the brokerage rates and the services included.

-Step 3: Contact the shortlisted broker for opening your account
+Step 3: Contact the shortlisted broker for opening your account.

-Step 5: Undergo an application verification process
+Step 5: Undergo an application verification process.

-Step 6: Get the details of your trading account
+Step 6: Get the details of your trading account.

-Step 7: Start Trading
+Step 7: Start Trading!